 - See yourself – the way you feel – in the best possible way, the best you can be.

-- The way you speak to yourself and to others – change that to the best you can be.
+- The way you think and speak to yourself and to others – change that to the best you can be.

 - See yourself – how happy you are – the best you can be.